 As early as 1992, more than 150 nations agreed on a Global Harmonised System (GHS) for the classification and labelling of dangerous substances and mixtures.
-In Europe, this new grading system is referred to as CLP – classification, labelling and packaging.
-It is aimed at setting consistent rules for handling dangerous substances and mixtures worldwide.
+It is aimed at ensuring a consistent handling of dangerous substances and mixtures worldwide.

-Standardised definitions and hazard criteria will enable consistent classification and labelling of dangerous substances and mixtures worldwide:
+Standardises definitions and hazard criteria will enable consistent classification and labelling of dangerous substances and mixtures worldwide.

 Klüber Lubrication is in close contact with its raw material suppliers to obtain up-to-date information and complete the correct classification of its products.
 GHS provides a common understanding of chemical hazards to make the handling of substances safer, facilitate the global flow of goods and achieve the following improvements: